nightwatchjs/nightwatch-docs/guide/reporters/dom-history.md

 ### Debug using DOM history

-If a tests errors out, inspecting the DOM snapshot in the previous step can help with the debugging of the issue.
-If things in the previous snapshot are different from what you were expecting, the previous steps might need modification or the application behaviour has issues.
-If the previous snapshot is looking correct, then you can inspect the selector used or actionability for the step that errored out.
+Inspecting the DOM snapshot in the previous step can help with the debugging of the issue.
+If the previous snapshot is different from what you were expecting, the previous steps might need modification.
+If the previous snapshot looks correct, you can inspect the selector used or actionability for the errored step.

 Happy debugging!